'Save Lolita' Public Service Announcement courtesy: Underdog Entertainment

 Depth [3.104(c)(2)] The minimum depth of the pool must be: 5 feet OR ½ the average adult length of the longest species housed therein, whichever is greater (see Table III**)

-*It is important to note that the work island barrier is a solid structure that continues from the surface of the water all the way to the bottom of the pool.
+*It is important to note that the work island barrier is a solid structure that continues from the water's surface to the bottom of the pool.
 That is, Lolita cannot swim under it.
 APHIS has recently stated that this work island is a floating formation that Lolita can swim underneath.
 This is incorrect.
 Please see this photograph of Lolita’s tank without any water in it.
-It is clear the sides (base) of the work island extend to the bottom of the pool.
-Also, if the work island were floating, it would not be able to support the weight of Lolita (approx. 7,000 lbs.), as she completely rests on it during her show.
+The work island's sides (base) extend to the pool's bottom.
+Also, if the work island were floating, it would not be able to support the weight of Lolita (approx. 7,000 lbs.), as she entirely rests on it during her show.

 **(Per Table III of the guidelines, the average adult length to factor for Orcinus orca ‘Killer whale’ is 24.0 feet.